sderosiaux/every-single-day-i-tldr/README.md

 I'm the co-founder and CTO of [conduktor.io](conduktor.io), a real-time AI Data Governance platform built around Kafka.
 In 2025, I’m focused on AI, Data, Kafka, and all things tech.
 ߚࠈappy reading!
 # 29-08-2025
+- https://blog.dataengineerthings.org/why-we-didnt-rewrite-debezium-in-rust-66c35ae9dce8 Why We Didn’t Rewrite Debezium in Rust
+> we chose to build on top of the Debezium Embedded Engine and perform deep customizations\.
 - https://www.datadoghq.com/blog/cloud-cost-management-saved-millions/ How we saved $1\.5 million per year with Cloud Cost Management | Datadog
 > Solution was to minimize non\-current versions in S3 buckets
 # 24-08-2025